 However, diagnoses don't often matter in the bedroom.
 If you have diarrhea, you have it.
 If it's chronic, it's more likely to impact your sex life.
-So how can you navigate intimacy and pleasure long term?
+So how can you navigate sex and pleasure long term?

 "People need to feel empowered enough to get help for pain with sex," said Tina Aswani Omprakash, a public health advocate and speaker.

 Omprakash has used her own experience with Crohn's to found the award-winning blog "Own Your Crohn's" as well as the non-profit organization South Asian IBD Alliance/IBDesis.
 She started her blog to offer useful information, especially in regard to sex, to folks dealing with GI conditions.

 "There are questions patients aren't asking and physicians aren't sharing," she said.

 Diarrhea is the result of the body not absorbing enough water from the stool as it passes along the intestines toward the rectum, which is why the poops are so watery and why dehydration can be a serious complication.
 The first thing to do when you have diarrhea is to drink clean water.

 According to the National Institutes of Health (NIH), common causes of diarrhea include:

 - Bacteria or parasites from contaminated food or water

 - Viruses, including the flu, norovirus and rotavirus

 - Medicines such as antibiotics and cancer drugs